LabyMod/opus-jni/README.md

 # opus-jni

-This is a very simple and comfortable to use JNI wrapper for the Opus codec, created by [Jan Brachthäuser](https://github.com/jan-br) and [Leonard Seibold](https://github.com/zortax) for [LabyMod](https://github.com/LabyMod)
+opus-jni is a very simple and comfortable to use JNI wrapper for the Opus codec, created by [Jan Brachthäuser](https://github.com/jan-br) and [Leonard Seibold](https://github.com/zortax) for [LabyMod](https://github.com/LabyMod)
 It might lack a few functions of the original Opus codec specifications but should be perfectly fine for most usecases.